RationAI/xopat/README.md

 ## Setup
+First, install development dependencies.
+You need ``node`` and `npm`.
+Then just run `npm install`.

-There is _docker_ available: https://github.com/RationAI/xopat-docker.
-Although very versatile, setting up the viewer correctly requires web development knowledge.
-The docker system is standalone ready to use environment.
+Although very versatile, setting up the viewer correctly requires xOpat configuration & web development knowledge.
-Each Dockerfile also shows how to configure a component so that the system (the viewer, browser and image server) work together - it is a great example on how to configure your servers properly.
+To configure the viewer for deployment, run ``grunt env`` and provide `env/env.json` file with the desired configuration.
+For more, see ``env/README.md``.

+> PHP server has available _docker image_.
+Node server can be run e.g. locally via ``npm run node``.
+> However, to really open the viewer with a meaningful data and visualization, you need to provide the data,
+> configure a WSI server and open the viewer session.
+To simplify all of this, we work on example deployment docker
+> compose we will soon publish.

 ## Environment, Build & Test

-The visualization itself is not based on any framework, it is pure JavaScript application that integrates various libraries.
+xOpat itself is not based on any framework, it is pure JavaScript application that integrates various libraries.
 That is true for the running deployed application.
 However, testing and documentation uses ``npm``, `grunt` and `cypress`.